fhirschmann/penchy/docs/job.rst

 In addition, the flow describes how to process the results of the execution.
-Using multiple workloads means using multiple :class:`~penchy.jobs.job.SystemComposition` with different :class:`~penchy.jobs.job.JVM` (the number of compositions on a node is not limited).
+Using multiple workloads means using multiple :class:`~penchy.jobs.job.SystemComposition` with different :class:`~penchy.jobs.jvms.JVM` (the number of compositions on a node is not limited).
 Here is an example of two different workloads::

   j1 = JVM('java')